 Itinerary – Chiefs Weekend in Kansas City

-Every Kansas City Chiefs home game at Arrowhead Stadium is cause for celebration.
+Every Kansas City Chiefs home game at GEHA Field at Arrowhead Stadium is cause for celebration.
 But before you break out the grill and join the Sea of Red’s massive pregame tailgate, spend the weekend enjoying the sights, sounds and tastes of KC with this must-try itinerary.

-If you're looking to stay right near the stadium, a few key options make gameday fun safe and easy thanks to convenient walkability:
+If you're looking to stay right near the stadium, the Best Western Premier Kansas City Sports Complex Hotel makes gameday fun, safe and easy.

 That said, those who want to explore many of Kansas City's vibrant Downtown corridor neighborhoods have an excellent selection of properties from which to choose.
-Many offer shuttles to and from Arrowhead Stadium on gamedays, but a curated selection of local favorites includes:
+Many offer shuttles to and from GEHA Field at Arrowhead Stadium on gamedays, but a curated selection of local favorites includes:

 Day 1 – Friday

-Whether driving into town or flying through Kansas City International Airport, the only appropriate way to start your Chiefs weekend is with a little local barbecue.
+Whether driving into town or flying through the recently upgraded Kansas City International Airport, the only appropriate way to start your Chiefs weekend is with a little local barbecue.

-Make the trip out near Arrowhead—the site of your Sunday festivities—to sample ‘cue from LC’s Bar-B-Q, an unassuming yet decidedly delicious entrée into KC cuisine.
+Make the trip out near the stadium—the site of your Sunday festivities—to sample ‘cue from LC’s Bar-B-Q, an unassuming yet decidedly delicious entrée into KC cuisine.
 Tip: If you’ve never tried them, be sure to order the burnt ends—a local delicacy.